-NOTE: This is a Courtesy Listing for an individual.
+NOTE: This is a Courtesy Listing for Alpha Dog Rescue.
 Greater California German Shepherd Rescue does not have any information about this dog.

-A re-home fee of at least $250 will be required for Shelby.
+An adoption fee of $300 will be required for Karma.

 When you inquire about a dog, more details on the following issues might be helpful in deciding whether this dog is right for you.
 Questions you might ask the owner are: